 WHAT IS LEGIONELLA?

-Legionella bacteria is a waterborne pathogen found in these engineered water systems:
+Legionella bacteria is a waterborne pathogen found in engineered water systems such as:

 Water heaters & storage tanks

 Pipes & valves

 A poorly maintained water system can lead to build-up of biofilm, stagnated water and rust.
 This creates a perfect breeding ground for Legionella bacteria.

 Not only is the presence of Legionella bad for your mechanical systems, but it can endanger your health.
 Legionella bacteria becomes harmful when contaminated droplets are inhaled.
 This can lead to Legionnaries' Disease.